on March 16, 2023 • 25 minute read

 It’s not enough to just fill out the information on your Google My Business profile.
 You also need to make sure all of the information is accurate—and that it stays accurate.

 “The most important thing you can do is make sure all of the information on your listing is accurate,” says Cindy Venerio of Nerds Support.
 “That might seem obvious, but there are so many businesses out there with incorrect information.”

 “Google My Business listings are becoming the virtual storefront for most businesses, so it’s important to keep them up to date,” says Womply’s Dallin Hatch.
 “If you can, set a daily or weekly reminder to keep your information current.”

-“This may sound like a no-brainer, but you’d be surprised at how many times we’ve found that this basic—yet critical—online customer touchpoint is outdated or missing: phone number out of service, website down, email bouncing, location listed incorrectly or not at all, outdated reviews, and more,” Hatch says.
+“This may sound like a no-brainer, but you’d be surprised at how many times we’ve found that this basic—yet critical—online customer touchpoint is outdated or missing: phone number out of service, website down, email bouncing, location listed incorrectly or not at all, out-dated reviews, and more,” Hatch says.

-It’s not enough to just keep your Google My Business listing accurate.
+It’s still not enough to just keep your Google My Business listing accurate.
 You also need to make sure that it’s consistent with all of the major local directories on the web.

 “Discrepancies are easily avoidable but can seriously lower the listing’s rankings,” McLoughlin says.

-Leighton Interactive’s Travis McGinnis also recommends “embedding a Google Map on the contact page of your website.
-For businesses with multiple locations, do the same thing for each location page on the website with the NAP information and map embed.”
+One tip recommended by Vye Marketing’s Travis McGinnis is embedding a Google Map on the contact page of your website.
+“For businesses with multiple locations, do the same thing for each location page on the website with the NAP information and map embed.”

 “Make sure you have the most relevant, current category selected for your primary category,” says Kyle Sanders of Complete SEO.
 “We’ve seen instances where clients see a jump in 5-10 positions simply from moving the most relevant category from secondary to primary.”